NSLS-II-CSX/undcontrol_cal_tables/README.md

 1. Start ipython session (`analysis`)
 2. `%run -i maketable.py`
 3. Develop the fits to data and determine paramters fr `set_EPUioc_table()`
 4. if you encounter an issue with "memory" you may need to set the maximum sized array allow for EPICS.
-I am not sure if ! export.... commnad will work in ipython session. you may need to exit the session to run export EPICS_CA_MAX_ARRAY_BYTES=100000000.
+I am not sure if `!export....` command will work in ipython session. you may need to exit the session to `run export EPICS_CA_MAX_ARRAY_BYTES=100000000`.
 5. pyepics has not been imported as a fail safe.
 When ready, you will need to `import epics`